TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/topology.png)

-The captured baseline [baseline.pcapng](https://www.tomcordemans.net/baseline.pcapng) is available as a reference.
+A baseline [baseline.pcapng](https://www.tomcordemans.net/baseline.pcapng) is available as a reference.
+By configuring port mirroring, the traffic from port Fa0/3 was duplicated onto port Fa0/13.

 * Scenario 1:
 On PC1, the user experiences a slight performance delay, but overall functionality remains intact.
 What is the likely cause?
 File to be used: [error1.pcapng](https://www.tomcordemans.net/error1.pcapng)